marcodesic/jekyll-now/_posts/2014-3-3-Hello-World.md

 Applying dropout to the recurrent connections harms the performance, and so in this initial use of dropout we use it only on connections within the same time step.

-A recent dropout modification[^variational] solves this problem and improves the model's performance even more by
+A recent dropout modification[^variational] solves this problem and improves the model's performance even more by using the same dropout masks at each time step.